-During 2008 a principal payment of \$4,000 was made on the bond and an interest payment of \$5,605 was made which is included under governmental activities in the Statement of Activities.
+During 2009 a principal payment of \$3,000 and an interest payment of \$5,369 was made which is included under governmental activities in the Statement of Activities.

 Scheduled annual debt service requirements to maturity are as follows.
 However, the actual principal payments will be higher if additional principal is collected from the property owners, which would also affect future principal and interest requirements.